Jackson Field - Northern Colorado Bears

 It is a very safe neighborhood in which to walk and visit.

 The Bears fans show up and they stay till the very end of the game.
 Fans are parents, girlfriends, fellow students and a mix of neighboring residents.
-I attended Senior Day so most fans were family of the players.
-All are encouraging and supportive of the players.
+The biggest supporters seem to be the ballplayers themselves.
+All are encouraging and supportive of each other and the players.

 There is no noticeable local or public transportation options, though the field is walking distance from the main campus area.
 Otherwise, driving is the recommended method to get to the stadium.